simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ## Introduction

+Original source:

+> Roerich, N. 1931.
+Trails to Inmost Asia: Five years of exploration with the Roerich Central Asian Expedition.
+New Haven: Yale University Press.
+Preface by Louis Marin, 504 pages, folding route map, frontispiece portrait, 151 illustrations.

 Turns out there is no good text version of Roerich's Trails to Inmost Asia.
-Available PDFs and Internet Archive TXT files are not usable for annotating and shared work and contain tons of errors.
+Available PDFs and Internet Archive TXT files are not usable for annotating and shared work.
+TXT contains lots of errors.
 So here it is.

 * Based on Roerich's book in TXT format from [Internet Archive](https://archive.org/details/in.ernet.dli.2015.43990).
 * Excessive line breaks removed to adapt for larger screens.